 Moving into the Upper School marks a passage toward greater autonomy and responsibility for oneself, our school community and the world.
 Students have their own elected student government and hold a weekly “Town Meeting.”
-Lively discussions abound in Mr. Kelley’s “Headmaster’s Class,” where discussions encompass current events, values and preparation for entrance into selective and academically rigorous secondary schools.
+Lively discussions abound in a weekly class with the Head of School, where discussions encompass current events, values and preparation for entrance into selective and academically rigorous secondary schools.

 In the Upper School, the emphasis is on the person you are and the person you are trying to become.

 These are years of reaching out beyond the Pennfield campus as students share our core values of joy, respect and knowledge within agencies and organizations where they take on formidable community service projects.
-Every fall, students look forward to traveling to Maine, Massachusetts, or New Hampshire for a three-day outdoor educational experience where they gain a greater appreciation for nature while also practicing leadership, cooperation and teamwork skills and gaining a mutual respect for one another.
+Every fall, students look forward to traveling to Maine for a three-day outdoor educational experience where they gain a greater appreciation for nature while also practicing leadership, cooperation and teamwork skills and gaining a mutual respect for one another.

 “For us, Pennfield is much more than a place for our children to achieve academic excellence.
 Pennfield is a community of caring, patience and nurturing that enables all the children there to excel and flourish as healthy, active participants in life.
 Stimulating confidence and promoting individual and community responsibility, Pennfield is helping to shape both bright minds and great attitudes for future success no matter what direction our children ultimately travel.”